16 Dec Ayurveda and Autoimmune Disorders

 - Fresh ginger root – Cleanses the digestive system of ama by restoring agni.
 Add to soups, stews or make ginger tea.

-- Turmeric powder – Is anti-inflammatory and antioxidant.
-It is best to use in its natural form (powdered or root) rather than taking capsules.
+- Turmeric powder – Is an anti-inflammatory and antioxidant.
+It is best to use in its natural form (powdered or root) rather than taking concentrated capsules.
 When cooking with turmeric, heat it in fat (ghee or oil) to release fat soluble properties; combining it with black pepper will boost the effectiveness by over 1,000%.

 Ayurveda is based on a holistic view of treating an individual.
 By understanding the interplay between the body, mind and consciousness, an ayurveda practitioner can help the patient restore balance with diet and lifestyle changes.
 The speed at which the body returns to balance is entirely dependent on the commitment of the patient to make change.
 But by targeting the root cause of the disease, ayurveda can eradicate most illnesses completely.